md-dehghan/child-health-bibliometrics-ml-pipeline/child-health-classifier/README.md

 This repository contains the full computational pipeline used to classify a large corpus of bibliometric publications into **child-health relevant** vs. **not relevant**, using manually annotated data, text preprocessing, and supervised machine learning.

-The workflow was developed as part of a manuscript submitted to **The Lancet** and relies on TF-IDF feature extraction and XGBoost classification.

 ---

 ## 🧭 Overview